microsoft/qsharp/katas/content/multi_qubit_measurements/index.md

 $$ \alpha |00\rangle + \beta |01\rangle + \beta |10\rangle + \alpha |11\rangle = (\alpha + \beta) |++\rangle + (\alpha - \beta) |--\rangle$$
 Thus, this state has an even parity in the Hadamard basis.
 It follows that an $XX$ Pauli measurement will result in the outcome `Zero` with probability 1, leaving the state unchanged after the measurement.
 </details>

+@[section]({
+    "id": "multi_qubit_measurements_conclusion",
+    "title": "Conclusion"
+})

+Congratulations!
+In this kata you learned how to apply measurements on multi-qubit systems.
+Here are a few key concepts to keep in mind:
+* Full measurements: you measure all the qubits simultaneously in an orthogonal basis ($2^n$ possible outcomes).
+* Partial measurements: you measure qubits $m$ out of $n$, for $m< n$ ($2^m$ possible outcomes).
+* Joint measurement: Pauli measurement of all $n$ qubits (2 possible outcomes).

+Next, you will implement a quantum algorithm to generate random numbers in "Quantum Random Number Generation" kata.